 Apache Kafka is hugely popular because of its features that guarantee uptime, make it easy to scale, enable Kafka to handle high volumes, and much more.
 In this article we will discuss the Top 10 Apache Kafka features to help you evaluate if Kafka is the right technology for your company’s business and technical needs.

 What is Apache Kafka?

-Apache Kafka is a system that handles an incredibly high volume of data passing from one endpoint to another guaranteeing all data is delivered.
+Apache Kafka is an open source platform that handles an incredibly high volume of data passing from one endpoint to another guaranteeing all data is delivered.
 Kafka guarantees data is delivered by using a queue system.
 Kafka receives data, adds it to a queue, and a consumer of the data reads from the queue as the database is able.

-Imagine you have a program that publishes payroll data to a database.
-Normally, if payroll data is sent to the database and the database is offline, the payroll data is lost.
-With Kafka, the payroll data will wait in a queue for the database to come back online.
+Imagine you have a program that publishes user data to a database.
+Normally, if user data is sent to the database and the database is offline, the user data is lost.
+With Kafka, the user data will wait in a queue for the database to come back online.

 Hopefully you can see the incredible value there is in ensuring 100% of data sent is received and why Apache Kafka is so important.

 Top 10 Apache Kafka Features

 Below we describe the Top 10 Kafka Features that make it the best technology for many data streaming applications.

 Apache Kafka can scale data producers, data brokers, and data consumers.
 Whether you have a few data producers creating a large dataset sending to many groups of data consumers or the other way around — Kafka has you covered.